 The Japanese have always placed an emphasis on seasonal eating, so it makes sense to enjoy what the season brings forth during Tsukimi.
-You can find chestnuts (kuri), kabocha (Japanese pumpkin), persimmons, Japanese sweet potatoes, taro, grapes and pears and so on being served as an offering to the moon and for enjoyment afterward.
+You can find chestnuts (kuri), edamame, kabocha (Japanese pumpkin), persimmons, Japanese sweet potatoes, taro, grapes and pears and so on being served as an offering to the mid-autumn moon and for enjoyment afterward.

 Raw Egg Dishes

 The Japanese have an inclination of mixing the old and the new in their way of life.
 So, it is no surprise to see a Tsukimi Burger on the menu during the Tsukimi season.
 It’s basically a burger with a sunny-side-up egg in the middle.
 Eggs symbolize the moon.
 And the Japanese love them!
-Even McDonald’s and other large food chains in Japan take advantage of this by serving up hamburgers and other food items featuring eggs.
+Even McDonald’s and other large food chains in Japan take advantage of this by serving hamburgers and other food items featuring eggs.

-Celebrating Tsukimi in Japan or in Your Own Home
+Celebrating Tsukimi in Japan

-If you are in Japan during Tsukimi, you may want to check out a few temples or shrines that offer moon-viewing activities.
-Some famous gardens even offer boat rides where you can enjoy the moon shimmering on the water.
-It’s a romantic way to experience Tsukimi as you slow down and reflect on the passing season.
+In honor of the changing of season, famous gardens such as Mukojima Hyakkaen have the tradition of hosting moon-viewing parties (Tsukimi no Kai).
+Some gardens even offer boat rides where you can enjoy the moon shimmering on the water.
+It’s a romantic way to experience the tradition as you slow down and reflect on the passing season.
 Temples and shrines are also great locations to check out!

-Make it a fun evening by having a family picnic by the lake and marvel at the beauty of the moon.
+Make it a fun evening by having a family picnic in your own backyard, by the lake or in a park and marvel at the beauty of the moon.
 Or invite some friends over for a moon-viewing party while enjoying some delicious fall snacks together.
 While you’re gazing up, see if you can spot the rabbits pounding their rice cakes!